Megakuul/Megakuul.ch/src/routes/projects/mkc/+page.md

 As I have not previously used **C++**, it was a significant challenge in determining the appropriate patterns, as a significant number of libraries and principles in **C++** operate in a fundamentally different way from those of programming languages I used previously.

 In the whole application, there are many variables that are named in a perplexing way.
 This is also something I need to keep an eye on while building such a software.

+**Update 16.12.2023**:

+I was able to refactor the code to make conventions more consistent and streamline the operations more through this fsutil-bridge-ui model.
+It's still not perfect, but it's going in the right direction, I think.

+This month, I also created a CI/CD Pipeline to upload the MKC package to a Launchpad PPA.
+Although I encountered numerous challanges in making this process work, it also allowed me to delve into the world of packaging systems (especially for Ubuntu and Arch).
+This experience helped me understand the key points of various packaging solutions.